kayoom/rapuncel/README.md

 ## I need your help
 I currently have exactly 1 application for Rapuncel, and that's [Kangaroo](https://github.com/cice/kangARoo), i.e. the OpenERP XMLRPC service, where it works absolutely fine.
 To improve Rapuncel i need your experience with other services and their quirks.

-This Readme is for the upcoming 0.1 release, 0.0.x Readme [here](https://github.com/cice/rapuncel/blob/be19d4427dba14dbc656de1d90501f9d42aa4ef8/README.md)
+Just open a feature request or file a bug report.

 ## Installation

 ### Rails